APRIL 2025 30-DAY OUTLOOK

 Dark Green-45-55%Above

-Above-normal precipitation is forecast for northern California, the Northwest eastward into the Great Lakes region.
+Above-normal precipitation is forecast for the Northwest, the middle and upper Mississippi Valley, the northern Mid-Atlantic, and the Northeast.
 The probability of occurrence is nearly 40 percent.
-Below-normal precipitation is forecast for the southern Plains, a portion of the central and lower Mississippi Valley, most of the Gulf Coast States, the Southeast, the Mid-Atlantic and the Northeast.
+Below-normal precipitation is forecast for the northern Rockies, eastern Texas, and into the Southeast.
 The probability of occurrence is nearly 40 percent.
 The remainder of the nation is not expected to exceed normal climatology.

 Jim Munley Jr.